Surveys

 Key methods

-A survey is administered by calling the run() method on the Survey object, after adding any agents, scenarios and models with the by() method, and any survey rules or memory with the appropriate methods.
-The methods for adding survey rules and memory include the following, which are each discussed in more detail below:
+A survey is administered by calling the run() method on the Survey object, after adding any agents, scenarios and models with the by() method, and any rules or memory with the appropriate methods (see detailed examples of each below):

-• add_skip_rule() - Skip a question based on a conditional expression (e.g., the response to another question).
+add_skip_rule() - Skip a question based on a conditional expression (e.g., based on a response to another question).

-• add_targeted_memory() - Include a memory of a specific question/answer at another question in the survey.
+add_targeted_memory() - Include a memory of a particular question/answer at another question in the survey.

-• add_memory_collection() - Include memories of a set of prior questions/answers at any other question in the survey.
+add_memory_collection() - Include memories of a set of prior questions/answers at another question in the survey.

 Piping